 An insight into Additive Manufacturing

 Unlike traditional manufacturing, which often requires complex tooling, casting, or machining processes, additive manufacturing allows architectural components to be directly fabricated from digital design files.
+Using these digital tools, architects can create models that are ready for 3D printing, ensuring accuracy and detail in the final product.
 This eliminates the need for expensive molds, reducing production costs and lead times significantly.
 Moreover, additive manufacturing enables the production of objects with geometries that are difficult or impossible to achieve through traditional manufacturing methods.

 Additive manufacturing has rapidly evolved over the years, thanks to advancements in technology and material science.
 Today, a wide range of 3D printing techniques and materials are available, each with its own unique advantages and limitations.
 Architects and designers can tap into this vast array of tools and materials to bring their creative visions to life, pushing the boundaries of architecture and design.